houseofaragon/portfolio-fe/blog/react-optimization-techniques.md

 excerpt: "Deep dive into react reconciliation and optimization techniques"
 ---

-I have been an engineer for quite some time now, and the main constant in the companies I choose to work for is having React as the main frontend framework.
+# What is React re-rendering?

+> We'll develop a nice mental model for how React decides when a component will re-render and all about memoization.

-When I first learned about React.memo and useMemo and useCallback - I was like cool let's use it everywhere!
+When I first learned about **memoization** (React.memo and useMemo and useCallback) - I was like cool let's use it everywhere!
 Re-rendering is expensive and anything that keeps from re-rendering is great.
 Wrap all stateful components in React.memo, wrap all expensive calculations in useMemo, wrap all callbacks in stateful components in useCallback.

-It wasn't until I really understand reconciliation and how react determines what components to re-render that I realized this was actually doing harm than good because I was using them in cases where they didnt even work!
+It wasn't until I really understood how **reconciliation** works (a fancy word for how react determines what components to re-render) that I realized this was actually doing more harm than good because I was using them in cases where components were still re-rendering despite being memoized!

 To understand when to use memoization, I first had to build a mental model about how React decides when to re-render.